10 Days

 If your flight arrives earlier in the day, the options are endless, but you could take the underground to the waterfront of Victoria Harbour, and then on to Temple Street Night Market in Kowloon.
 Stay: Panda Hotel (or similar) (Comfortable)

-The afternoon is left free for independent exploration.
-Public transport is efficient and easy to use.
+The afternoon is free for you to explore more at your own pace.
+Public transport is quick and easy to use, letting you get to the city's must-see sights.
 You can take a funicular railway to Victoria Peak or a launch out to a floating restaurant in Aberdeen Harbour.
-Alternatively, seek out a traditional cha chaan teng for pineapple buns and milk tea, admire the latest sartorial and electronic fashions, or splurge on an afternoon tea at the Peninsula Hotel.
+Alternatively, seek out a traditional cha chaan teng (local tea restaurants that combine eastern and western flavours) for pineapple buns and milk tea, admire the latest sartorial and electronic fashions, or splurge on an afternoon tea at the Peninsula Hotel.
 Stay: Panda Hotel (or similar) (Comfortable) (B)

-After checking into our hotel, we'll head out for dinner before going on an orientation walk around Guilin this evening.
+After checking into our hotel, we'll head out for dinner before going on an orientation walk around Guilin later this evening.
 Stay: Guilin Grand Hotel (or similar) (Comfortable) (B)

 This afternoon, we plan to visit the vast Forbidden City and Tiananmen Square, the one-time home of the Ming and Manchu (Qing) emperors, and a treasure trove of eastern wares.

 Today, we visit a renovated part of the Great Wall of China at Mutianyu, a two-and-a-half-hour drive north of the city.
 Begun in the 3rd century BC by Shi Huangdi, thousands of conscripted workers laboured on it, and many lie buried within its brick and stone ramparts.
-It is incredible to think that this wall spans the entire country.
-Here, there is a 2-kilometre (1.2-mile) section to walk along, complete with watchtowers and views of the surrounding countryside.
-We drive back to Beijing later this afternoon.
+It's incredible to think that this wall spans the entire country.
+Here, there's a 2-kilometre/1.2-mile section to walk along, complete with watchtowers and views of the surrounding countryside.

 The trip ends after breakfast at our hotel in Beijing.